Mike Tyson vs Buster Douglas Full Fight

 - Judges: Larry Rozadilla 82-88, Ken Morita 87-86, Masakazu Uchida 86-86

-- World Boxing Council Heavyweight Title (10th defense by Tyson)
+- World Boxing Council Heavyweight Title (10th defence by Tyson)

-- World Boxing Association Heavyweight Title (9th defense by Tyson)
+- World Boxing Association Heavyweight Title (9th defence by Tyson)

-- International Boxing Federation Heavyweight Title (7th defense by Tyson)
+- International Boxing Federation Heavyweight Title (7th defence by Tyson)